Space opera: Definitions by contrast

 Several subsets of space opera overlap with military science fiction, concentrating on large-scale space battles with futuristic weapons in an interstellar war.
-Many series can be considered to belong and fall in two genres or even overlap all like The Sten Chronicles by Allan Cole and Chris Bunch, Ender's Game series by Orson Scott Card, Honorverse by David Weber and Deathstalker by Simon R. Green.
+Many series can be considered to belong and fall in two genres or even overlap all like Ender's Game series by Orson Scott Card or the Honorverse by David Weber.
 At one extreme, the genre is used to speculate about future wars involving space travel, or the effects of such a war on humans; at the other, it consists of the use of military fiction plots with some superficial science-fiction trappings in fictional planets with fictional civilizations and fictional extraterrestrials.
 The term "military space opera" is occasionally used to denote this subgenre, as used for example by critic Sylvia Kelso when describing Lois McMaster Bujold's Vorkosigan Saga.
 Other examples of military space opera include the Battlestar Galactica franchise and Robert A. Heinlein's 1959 novel Starship Troopers.
-The key distinction of military science fiction from space opera as part of the science fictional space warfare is that the principal characters in a space opera are not military personnel, but civilians or paramilitary.
+The key distinction of military science fiction from space opera as part of the space warfare in science fiction is that the principal characters in a space opera are not military personnel, but civilians or paramilitary.
 That which brings them together under a common denominator is that military science fiction like space opera often concerns an interstellar war.
 Military science fiction however does not necessarily always include an outer space or multi-planetary setting like space opera and space Western.

-Space Western also may emphasize space exploration as "the final frontier."
+Space Western also may emphasize space exploration as “the final frontier”.
 These Western themes may be explicit, such as cowboys in outer space, or they can be a more subtle influence in space opera.
-Gene Roddenberry described Star Trek: The Original Series as a space Western (or more poetically, as "Wagon Train to the stars").
+Gene Roddenberry described Star Trek: The Original Series as a space Western (or more poetically, as “Wagon Train to the stars”).
 Firefly and its cinematic follow-up Serenity literalized the Western aspects of the genre popularized by Star Trek: it used frontier towns, horses, and the styling of classic John Ford Westerns.
 Worlds that have been terraformed may be depicted as presenting similar challenges as that of a frontier settlement in a classic Western.
 Six-shooters and horses may be replaced by ray guns and rockets.

 Parodies

-Harry Harrison's Bill, the Galactic Hero and Star Smashers of the Galaxy Rangers parody the conventions of classic space opera.
+Harry Harrison's novels Bill, the Galactic Hero and Star Smashers of the Galaxy Rangers, as well as the film adaptation of the former, the films Galaxy Quest and Mel Brooks' Spaceballs, and Family Guys Laugh It Up, Fuzzball trilogy parody the conventions of classic space opera.